 - Availability of 24-hour, 7 day-a-week emergency care services,

 - Detailed description of the quality assurance program,

 Monitoring: Monitoring of EPOs includes submission of provider networks every 6 months, annual grievance reporting, and investigations of quality of care complaints received.

-Expansions: An EPO may expand their geographic service area by submitting an expansion affidavit.
-When the affidavit is reviewed and deemed complete, an on-site review is scheduled with the organization to review the provider network it will use in the expanded area.
-The affidavit also affirms consistent compliance throughout the expanded network with Florida Statute and rule.
+Expansions: : An EPO may expand their geographic service area by submitting an expansion affidavit and supporting documentation requested by the Agency.
+When the affidavit and supporting documentation is reviewed and deemed complete, a letter of approval will be submitted to the organization.
+The affidavit also affirms consistent compliance throughout the expanded network with Florida statute and rule.